SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 ### The Practical Aspect <a name="news"></a>

+Finally, we set up the model and estimate the parameter accordingly.
+We should get a fair robust system capturing the economic indicator data flow.
+What kinds of insights are available through the journey.

+**Economic Indicator Tracking**

+**Economic Indeces**

 present forecast in an insightful way such that forecast of variable of interest is updated as weighted sum of news measured as different between realization and forcast of other variables.
 Formalization of work process hence easy to fit into investment decision process.